XHMMS-FM

-XHMMS-FM is a radio station on 97.9 FM in Mazatlán, Sinaloa.
+XHMMS-FM is a radio station on 97.9 FM in Mazatlán, Sinaloa, Mexico.
 It carries the Globo romantic format from MVS Radio.

 History

 XEMMS-AM 1000 received its concession on April 10, 1987.
 The 1 kW daytimer was operated by Grupo ACIR and known as Radio ACIR before changing to an oldies format under its Radio Felicidad brand.

-In 2009 MegaRadio began operating the station.
+In 2009, MegaRadio began operating the station.
 Initially, it retained the oldies format under the name "Tu Recuerdo" (Your Memory), but the station soon became a franchise of the Ke buena Regional Mexican format from Televisa Radio.

 It was authorized to move to FM in 2011.
-In 2018, Ke Buena moved to XHST-FM 94.7, and XHMMS-FM became La Bestia Grupera.
+In early 2018, Ke Buena moved to XHST-FM 94.7, and XHMMS-FM became La Bestia Grupera.

 RSN took over operation on March 30, 2020, with the FM Globo romantic format from MVS Radio.